Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

     ![](../media/sc-900-lab15-1-01.png)

 1. Under Admin centers, select **Security**.
 A new browser page opens to the welcome page of the Microsoft 365 Defender portal.

     ![](../media/sc-900-lab15-1-02.png)

 1. From the left navigation pane of the Microsoft 365 Defender portal, select **Permissions**.
 You may need to scroll down to see this option.

 1. From the Permissions page, under **Email & collaboration roles** select **Roles**.

     ![](../media/lab11-image1.png)

 1. In the search bar, enter **Insider risk** then select the search icon (magnifying glass).
 Notice the five roles that show up.
 Each of these has different access levels.
-Select **Insider risk management**.
+Select **Insider Risk Management**.

     ![](../media/lab11-image2.png)

-1. In the window that opens, next to where it says Members, select **Edit**. you may need to scroll to find it.
+1. In the window that opens, next to where it says Members, select **Edit**.
+You may need to scroll to find it.

      ![](../media/lab11-image3.png)

-1. On **Edit members of the role group** page To add members to this role group, click on **Choose users**, select **<inject key="AzureAdUserEmail"></inject>** and then click on **select**.
+1. On **Edit members of the role group** page To add members to this role group, click on **Choose users**, select **<inject key="AzureAdUserEmail"></inject>** and then click on **Select**.

      ![](../media/lab11-image4.png)